AllenNeuralDynamics/aind-data-schema/docs/source/coordinate_systems.md

 Each [Axis](components/coordinates.md#axis) is a combination of an [AxisName](aind_data_schema_models/coordinates.md#axisname) and [Direction](aind_data_schema_models/coordinates.md#direction).

+### Units

+Each [CoordinateSystem](components/coordinates.md#coordinatesystem) defines its origin, axis direction, and units.
+All of this information is inherited by the [Translation](components/coordinates.md#translation), [Rotation](components/coordinates.md#rotation), and [Scale](components/coordinates.md#scale) transforms that are applied.
+The only exception is for rotations, where we ask you to specify for each rotation the units (degrees or radians).

+#### 3D vs 4D and Depth

+Because skull shapes vary across animals the most useful coordinates to re-create insertions across animals are often the AP/ML position of the entry coordinate (this assumes you drop down to the brain surface on the SI dimension) and then the "depth", i.e. the insertion distance of the tip of the inserted device from the brain (or dura) surface, whether a probe, fiber, needle, whatever.

+To support these kinds of insertions we include a depth axis option.
+You can then construct 4-Dimensional coordinate systems that include (AP, ML, SI, Depth) or simply use (AP, ML, Depth).

 ### CoordinateSystemLibrary

 We know that allowing complete flexibility with coordinate systems will be a source of confusion.
 With that in mind, we encourage everybody to use the `CoordinateSystemLibrary` class, which comes with a pre-defined set of standard coordinate systems.
 For example, you can import the `BREGMA_ARI` coordinate system and then re-use it as follows: